MusicDin/kubitect/docs/examples/full-example.md

     Note that each node receives a data disk of a specific size.

 33. Overrides default data disks for this node.

+34. Node labels defined for specific instances take precedence over default labels with the same key, so this label overrides the default label.